ovhlabs/knowledge-base/en/_posts/2016-03-08-quick-start.md

 1. The `Streams` are the recipient of your logs.
 When you send a log with the right stream token, it arrives automatically to your stream in a awesome software named Graylog.
 When you access your stream in Graylog you will be able to search your logs and immediately analyze them.

-2. The `Dashboard` is the global view of your logs, A Dashboard is an efficient way to exploit your logs and to view global information like metrics and trends about your datas without being overwhelmed by the logs details.
+2. The `Dashboard` is the global view of your logs, A Dashboard is an efficient way to exploit your logs and to view global information like metrics and trends about your data without being overwhelmed by the logs details.

 3. The `Roles` will give you the control over who can read and access your streams or dashboard.

 4. The `Inputs` will allow you to ask OVH to host your own dedicated collector like Logstash or Flowgger.

-5. The `Aliases` will allow you to access directly your datas from your Kibana or using an Elasticsearch query.
+5. The `Aliases` will allow you to access directly your data from your Kibana or using an Elasticsearch query.

 #2 Let's send some logs  ! <a name="streams">&nbsp;</a>